Centre for Pedagogical Innovation guidance on Generative AI in university teaching and learning at Brock University.

 Students’ submitted work is considered the student’s intellectual property (IP) and should be treated with care.

 This question is still being actively debated by the global academic community.
 We expect to see standards of practice emerge in the coming months.
 The concern about citing AI spans from being transparent about assistance and the originality of work to the question of if AI tools meet the requirements for authorship or not, as they cannot take responsibility for the submitted work.

 The MLA has some guidance on the general question of citing AI output.
 However, this guidance predates ChatGPT, and may become obsolete as these new tools take on a greater presence in academic writing.

 Updated: February 27, 2023

-No. Large Language Model (LLM) technology is at the heart of a variety of generative AI products that are currently available, including writing assistant programs (e.g., Jasper, Writer, Moonbeam), image creation programs (e.g., DALL-E 2, Midjourney, Stable Diffusion) and programs to assist people who are creating computer code (e.g., GitHub Copilot).
+No. Large Language Model (LLM) technology is at the heart of a variety of generative AI products that are currently available, including writing assistant programs (e.g., Jasper, Writer, Moonbeam), image creation programs (e.g., DALL-E 2, Midjourney, Stable Diffusion), AI-assisted search engines such as New Bing, Google Bard, and programs to assist people who are creating computer code (e.g., GitHub Copilot).
 It is also possible for you to build a system which utilizes this underlying technology (GPT-3 or another LLM) if you are interested in doing so.